Deep-MI/fsqc/README.md

 ### As a Docker image

-We provide a configuration files that can be used to create a Docker or Singularity image for the fsqc scripts.
+We provide configuration files that can be used to create a Docker or Singularity image for the fsqc scripts.
 Documentation can be found on the [Docker](docker/Docker.md) and [Singularity](singularity/Singularity.md) pages.